Medical Heresy in the Nineteenth Century: Women and the Water Cure

 I look upon cancer in the same way that I look upon heart disease, arthritis, high blood pressure, and even obesity, for that matter, in that by dramatically strengthening the body’s immune system through diet, nutritional supplements, and exercise, the body can rid itself of the cancer, just as it does other degenerative diseases.
 Consequently, I wouldn’t have chemotherapy and radiation because I’m not interested in therapies that cripple the immune system, and, in my opinion, virtually insure failure for the majority of cancer patients.

-Other customs that will certainly earn us the derision of future generations include our childishly naive belief in vaccination and the equally outrageous and equally tragic adoption by modern medicine of the religious ritual of circumcision.
+Other customs that will certainly earn us the derision of future generations include our naive over-reliance on vaccination and the equally outrageous adoption by modern medicine of the religious ritual of circumcision.
 Circumcision made the jump from superstition to medical treatment simply because it is profitable.

 It will be a happy day for men when circumcision finds its final resting place on the scrap heap of medical bad ideas.